 Winner: Dev agency

-The overall winner: software development agency
+Overall winner: software development agency

 There you have it.
 A qualified software development agency trumps DIY marketplace builders in seven out of ten criteria, while turnkey solutions have the edge in speed of implementation and cost.
 Even that may be a risky proposition though, as an inflexible, unscalable turnkey solution may very well lead down an endless rabbit hole – costing you lots of time and money.

-But let’s also not throw the baby out with the bathwater.
+But let’s not throw the baby out with the bathwater.
 Off-the-shelf or DIY marketplace builders have their place.
-They can be useful tools at the very beginning of your online marketplace journey, when you want to test your idea – as we explain here.
+They can be useful tools at the very beginning of your online marketplace journey, when you want to test your idea — as we explain here.